islandinvaders/island-invaders.github.io/index.md

 The team is made up of five computer science undergraduate students at the University of Hawai'i at Mānoa.
 ### [Natalie Ching](https://www.linkedin.com/in/natalie-ching-96749a253/)
 #### 2nd Year BS in CS Data Science
 Natalie grew up in Hawai’i and is very interested in the native wildlife.
-She also does invasive seaweed clean ups in Oahu and replanting projects.
+She also does invasive seaweed clean-ups in Oahu and replanting projects.
 Natalie wants to work in data science for a government agency.

 Fun Fact: Natalie is 5th generation in Hawai’i, and she can touch her elbows behind her head.